Skip to main content

 This week: Run an honest audit.
 Which AI tools is your team using?
 For what tasks?
 With what results?
 You will likely be surprised by both the breadth of experimentation and the inconsistency of outcomes.

 This month: Address the two highest-impact failure patterns from the list above.
 For most teams, that means creating a shared learning system (Pattern 2) and establishing quality standards (Pattern 4).
-These two changes alone will dramatically improve the signal-to-noise ratio of your AI adoption.
+These two changes alone will significantly improve the signal-to-noise ratio of your AI adoption.

 This quarter: Build your AI appropriateness matrix, define career development paths that incorporate AI skills, and establish a regular cadence for evaluating new tools against your actual problem list.
+If you want a step-by-step plan for this phase, the Design Leader's AI Adoption Playbook walks through the full process from team assessment to rollout.

 For a structured approach, use the AI Design Maturity Model to assess where your team currently sits and what capabilities to build next.
 If you want a quick diagnostic, the AI Design Readiness Assessment will highlight your biggest gaps in under ten minutes.